Chung Dong-young: Political career

+Minister of Unification (2004–2006)

+From April 2004 until December 2005, Chung was the South Korean Minister of Unification.
 During his tenure as Unification Minister, Chung was a strong supporter of the Sunshine Policy.
 One of his uncontroversial achievements is the foundation of Kaesong Industrial Complex, which is an exclusive industrial zone set up on the southernmost province of North Korea, Keasong.
 The establishment of the complex, by allowing South Korean small and middle sized companies hiring cheap labors from North Korea brought synergetic effect on the South Korean economy.
 The complex is now reputed to have promoted peace on the Korean peninsula and to have served as "the bastion of peace" whenever the North and South relationship is strained.
 Some people criticize that he has not taken a tougher stance on North Korea, and that he had rhetorical clashes with the United States that helped weaken relations between the two countries.
 He was once accused of attempting to distract reporters from a meeting of activists for human rights in North Korea.
 However, some of the criticisms are biased by the one-sided political perspective from the people who support the hard-line approach to North Korea.
 The contention that he had impeded on the relationship between South Korea and the United States can be counter proven by the process he had made the Keasong Complex realized.
-The Keasong Complex could not have made possible unless the then Bush administer had authorized the approve of foreign materials flowing into North Korea.
+The Keasong Complex could not have been made possible unless the then Bush administration had authorized the approval of foreign materials flowing into North Korea.
 The realization of the complex in the middle of hawk driven period of "axis of evil" can only be correctly explained by the quick and wide approach by the then Unification Ministry and the minister Chung to convince the US government and the Korean counterpart.

 In March 2007, while visiting the North Korean town of Kaesong where South Korean companies are set up, he proposed that an inter-Korean summit be organized there.
 However, since he had lost the presidential election that year, under the Lee Myung-bak government it never materialized.